spacebeam/research/site/content/systems.md

 We are likely to find analyses which discuss the performance of organizational elements in handling the control process but relatively little discussion of how this is accomplished.

-Doibles at time goes out knoledge of these details will grow.
-We mention the inadequancy of out knowledge at this time fot two reasons:

-1 so the reader will have an appreciation of the complexity of the problem and

-2 to point out that even if we do not know many details, we are still able to use cybernetics systems to cope with manu important problems.

-Computer systems are to a considerable degree influenced by basic organizational phenomena, principal among them are perception, motivation and communication.
+Computer systems are to a considerable degree influenced by basic human organizational phenomena, principal among them are perception, motivation and communication.

-The basic elements of the control process were few in number:
+The basic elements of the control process are few in number:

-1 gathering of data about performance by a sensor;
+1. gathering of data about performance by a sensor;

-2 comparison of performance with standard by a discriminator
+2. comparison of performance with standard by a discriminator

-3 when a difference between performance and standard is noted, two courses of action are likely to be taking by a decision maker:
+3. when a difference between performance and standard is noted, two courses of action are likely to be taking by a decision maker:

-A) to undertake corrective action which will bring performance back into line with standards perhaps by selecting or developing a new program
+A. to undertake corrective action which will bring performance back into line with standards perhaps by selecting or developing a new program

-B) to direct information about this difference to a goal setter for the establishment of new goals or the redefinition of old ones.
+B. to direct information about this difference to a goal setter for the establishment of new goals or the redefinition of old ones.

 When these elements exists, there is control through self-regulation of whatever entity contains them.